Esri/arcgis-maps-sdk-toolkit-qt/uitools/README.md

 applications.
 Because it is open source you are encouraged to modify these tools and add your own.

+In the [API Documentation](https://developers.arcgis.com/qt/toolkit/api-reference/), it can be found a visual representation for each of the components in the below table.
+A set up example code is also available in the docs to help in quickly utilize the tools.

 |Tool|[C++ (QtQuick)](https://developers.arcgis.com/qt/toolkit/api-reference/cppquickuitools.html)|[QML](https://developers.arcgis.com/qt/toolkit/api-reference/qmluitools.html)|[QtWidgets](https://developers.arcgis.com/qt/toolkit/api-reference/cppwidgetsuitools.html)|
 |:--:|:--:|:--:|:--:|
 |Authentication View|[✔](https://developers.arcgis.com/qt/toolkit/api-reference/qml-authenticationview.html) | [✔](https://developers.arcgis.com/qt/toolkit/api-reference/qml-authenticationview.html) | [✔](https://developers.arcgis.com/qt/toolkit/api-reference/esri-arcgisruntime-toolkit-authenticationview.html) |